 The first thing you need to do for a child who starts an emotional storm is to stop your instinctual first response.
 You may actually be “emotion-phobic,” and feel physically repelled by a child who starts crying, yelling or arguing with you.
 Your first instinct may be to scream, roll your eyes, or just leave the room.

 But your child has very real needs for emotional connection.
 Emotional needs are just as life-critical as our need for air, food and water.
-Recognize that you are freaking out, remind yourself that this isn’t your fault but you still need to do the work, and focus on giving her what she needs right now.
+Recognize that you are freaking out, remind yourself that this isn’t your fault but you still need to do the work, and focus on giving them what they need right now.

 2. Forget about time

 It’s not unusual for parents to feel exhausted by their child’s emotional needs.
-One thought that might come up for you is how ridiculous her emotional needs are, and the thought that you don’t have time to do this for her all the time.
+One thought that might come up for you is how ridiculous their emotional needs are, and the thought that you don’t have time to do this for them all the time.
 OK.
 That’s a valid fear for you.

 Now take a breath and remember that your child is in the process of healing from a terrible, self-destructive disorder.
 They needs you to work through your aversions and show up for them during emotional storms.
 Rest assured that your time investment and attention to their emotional care is absolutely worthwhile.

 Also remember that emotional storms don’t last forever.
 Most emotional storms, when addressed compassionately, can be resolved in less than an hour.
 As your child heals and you get better at weathering these storms together, they may pass in just a few minutes.
 Like anything new, it’s going to take practice.
 Take a deep breath and just be here now.
-Go minute by minute if you need to, but stay with her.
+Go minute by minute if you need to, but stay with them.

 3. Make it about your child, not you

 It’s not unusual to feel very angry, overwhelmed, or irritated when a child is having an emotional storm.
 But you have to set that aside.
 You child needs you, and this is part of your job as their parent.
-Make this moment about her needs.
+Make this moment about their needs.